aslamcodes/brain-cache/aws/cloud-formation/cfn-signal.md

 # if failed
 - Analyse the log file /var/log/cfn-inti or cloud-init.log
-- Must have internet connectivity NAT or IGW
+- Must have internet connectivity NAT/IGW or VPCe
 - Cloud formation helper scripts might not get installed
 - If rollback on failure is enabled, the instance might get deleted, which would be harder for debugging purposes